Ma-Zijing/Ma-Zijing.github.io/_pages/about.md

 -->

 # Education
-- May 2024 - Cur: The Hong Kong Polytechnic University, Doctor of Philosophy
+- May 2024 - Now: The Hong Kong Polytechnic University, Doctor of Philosophy
 - Sep 2020 - Jun 2023: Central South University, MSc in Computer Science and Technology
 - Sep 2016 - Jun 2020: South China Agricultural University, BSc in Computer Science and Technology